 |Motivation||What motivates them?|

 But don't stop here.
-To define your target market, you need to ask the specific questions that are directly related to your products or services.
-For instance, if you plan to sell computer-related services, you need to know things such as how many computing devices your prospective customer owns.
-If you plan on selling garden furniture and accessories, you need to know what kinds of garden furniture or accessories your potential customers have bought in the past, and how often.
+To succinctly define your target market, poll or survey members of your prospective clients or customers to ask specific questions directly related to your products or services.
+For instance, if you plan to sell computer-related services, ask questions relating to the number of computing devices your prospective customers own and how often they require servicing.
+If you plan on selling garden furniture and accessories, ask what kinds of garden furniture or accessories your potential customers have bought in the past, how often, and what they expect to buy within the next one, three, and five years.

 - What proportion of your target market has used a product similar to yours before?